elyasha/myVelib/README.md

 square kilometres (roughly the surface of Paris intramuros).
 - [x] The user add some user to the myVelib system some of which are card holder, some not.
-### Rental of a bike
+### Rental of a bicycle

-- [x] a user (card holder or not) rent a bike of a given type from a given station at a given moment in time
+- [x] a user (card holder or not) rent a bicycle of a given type from a given station at a given moment in time
-- [x] the user returns the bike to another station after a given duration (expressed in minutes).
+- [x] the user returns the bicycle to another station after a given duration (expressed in minutes).
 - [x] the user get charged for the corresponding amount (possibly 0) and possibly receive a time-credit (possibly 0)